4 Tips to Better Dental Implant Marketing

 Just how big is the potential audience for dental implants?
 The American College of Prosthodontists estimates that there are 120 million Americans who are missing at least one tooth, and about 36 million who have no teeth.

-At Titan Web Agency, we’re dental marketing experts.
+At Titan Web Agency, we work with dentists to help them get more cases that they want to do more of.
 One of the questions we get asked frequently is:

 What are the best ways to approach dental implants marketing?

 That’s an important question to ask, considering how big the market is.
 Even though the audience for dental implants consists mostly of older people, online marketing is still one of the best ways to reach them.
 The Pew Research Center estimates that 90% of adults in the United States use the internet.

 In other words, it makes sense to use online marketing to reach patients who might be interested in dental implants.
 In this post, we'll discuss some dental implants marketing ideas that you can use to start getting more high revenue patients right away.